onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 Virtual Infrastructure Deployment (VID)
 ---------------------------------------

+.. important:: VID is an unmaintained ONAP component!

 The Virtual Infrastructure Deployment (VID) application enables users to instantiate infrastructure services from SDC, along with their associated components, and to execute change management operations such as scaling and